-The Bicycle Paths at Lake Tahoe are open between Memorial Day and Labor Day Weekend.
+Bicycle paths at Lake Tahoe are open between Memorial Day and Labor Day Weekend.
 Use is generally longer, at your own risk.
-The Tahoe City Public Utility District and Caltrans do not maintain the paths during the winter months.
 The trails become usable after one or two months of warm weather at lake level.
-Official opening will be posted when available.

 Tahoe City to Dollar Point